suborbital/docs/website/docs/se2/deployment/cloud-deployment/configure-storage.md

 # Configure storage

-By default, Compute will store compiled functions and function source code on the local storage in your Kubernetes cluster.
-For greater scalability, Compute can be configured to store artifacts in cloud-based object storage like Amazon S3 or Google Cloud Storage.
+By default, SE2 will store compiled functions and function source code on the local storage in your Kubernetes cluster.
+For greater scalability, SE2 can be configured to store artifacts in cloud-based object storage like Amazon S3 or Google Cloud Storage.

 ## Authentication